 Frequently Asked Questions:

-How many people can attend a workshop?
+How many people can attend a learning session?

 While attendance can be unlimited, the consultant would recommend capping attendance for each session if a client wishes to create additional space for facilitated conversation and questions and/or offering externally facilitated follow-up sessions specifically for questions and conversation.
-I encourage organizations to invite internal stakeholders across functional areas- staff, musicians and board- to attend the workshop(s) and learn together.
-This type of invitation models equity, allows stakeholders to build cross-functional investment in EDIB and begins to build valuable dialogue and connection across the organization.
+I encourage organizations to invite internal stakeholders across functional areas- staff, musicians and board- to attend the session(s) and learn together.
+This type of invitation models equity, allows stakeholders to build cross-functional investment around fairness, inclusion and belonging topics and begins to build valuable dialogue and connection across the organization.

-May we record the workshop?
+May we record the learning session?

 Sessions are not recorded with the intent of honoring the unique conversation and participation of each session and keeping fees as low as possible.

-Will we receive notes from the workshop?
+Will we receive notes from the learning session?

 A copy of the slides from each session presentation will be shared with the client following the workshop.
 Slides are intended for internal use, only.